smitelli/scottsmitelli.com/src/content/projects/cosmodoc/index.md

 value = '{{% link cosmodoc /%}}'
 +++

 **Cosmodoc**, described as "the semi-complete teardown of _Cosmo's Cosmic Adventure_," is a documentation website that describes in full detail every aspect of the workings of that game.
-It was written in conjunction with the **[Cosmore]({{% relref cosmore %}})** project, a reimplementation of the game using the DOS development tools that the original creators used in 1992.
+It was written in conjunction with the **{{% internal-link cosmore /%}}** project, a reimplementation of the game using the DOS development tools that the original creators used in 1992.

 {{% figure caption="{{% link cosmodoc-keyboard-functions-ps2 %}}Cosmodoc, Keyboard Functions page, PS/2 section{{% /link %}}" %}}
 {{% picture stem=screenshot alt="Cosmodoc, Keyboard Functions page, PS/2 section" %}}